Rudolf Steiner: Attacks, illness, and death

-Increasingly ill, he held his last lecture in late September, 1924.
-He continued work on his autobiography during the last months of his life; he died at Dornach on 30 March 1925.

 Spiritual research

 Steiner first began speaking publicly about spiritual experiences and phenomena in his 1899 lectures to the Theosophical Society.
 By 1901 he had begun to write about spiritual topics, initially in the form of discussions of historical figures such as the mystics of the Middle Ages.
 By 1904 he was expressing his own understanding of these themes in his essays and books, while continuing to refer to a wide variety of historical sources.

 A world of spiritual perception is discussed in a number of writings which I have published since this book appeared.
 The Philosophy of Freedom forms the philosophical basis for these later writings.
 For it tries to show that the experience of thinking, rightly understood, is in fact an experience of spirit.